HeshengChomsky/RTCode/README.md

 ## Installation
 We prepared a Dockerfile and bash scripts to set up the environment.

-1. Build the Docker image and start a Docker container
+1. Build the conda environment
 ```bash
 # Download the code from this repo
 git clone https://github.com/HeshengChomsky/RTCode.git